department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 ### Page templates available for this pattern

 * [Email templates are available in VA Notify](https://staging.notifications.va.gov/).
 You'll need a VA Notify account to access the sample templates.
 Select a service.
 If you're not assigned to a service contact # va-notify-public.
 Select **Add template**.
 Then select **Sample templates**.
 * The sample email templates include customizable content you'll need to fill in for your form.
-If you need help adjusting the templates to work for your form, contact #sitewide-content-accessibility-ia.
+Try to use as much of the template content as possible and only adjust where needed.
+If you have questions or need help adjusting the templates for your form, you can contact #sitewide-content-accessibility-ia
 * Email templates must be reviewed by a VA Privacy Officer in the appropriate portfolio (VBA or VHA).